Soniaprogram/PyBer_Analysis/README.md

 ***Image 2: Total Fare by City Type Multiple Line Chart***

 ## Summary
-There is a statement summarizing three business recommendations to the CEO for addressing any disparities among the city types.
-Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.

 My 3 business recommendations to the CEO of PyBer, V. Isualize for addressing any disparities among the city types are as follows:
 - Increase the number of total drivers in rural cities to improve access to ride-sharing services, which in turn might increase affordability as well and will incentivize more rides.
 This can help bridge the huge gap in total rides between rural and urban cities.